odpi/specs/ODPi-Runtime.md

 -   In order to avoid conflicting with other services, applications SHOULD use distributed cache as much as possible to distribute execution objects to compute nodes.
 Pre-installation SHOULD be avoided as much as possible.

 -   Hive allows users to set some configuration values as part of their Hive session, via the *set* command.
 Applications SHOULD only depend on setting those values that Hive by default allows users to set.
 These values are listed in Appendix B.

+-   Applications SHOULD define APIs and behaviors explicitly in the FileSystem class instead of the HDFS class.
+A file system will be HCFS compatible if all the APIs are implemented from the FileSystem class.
+Defining API specification in the HDFS class is considered optional usage in HCFS distributed file system.

+-   ODPi Platforms MAY define optional storage tiers functions that can be implemented by different solutions.

+-   ODPi Platforms SHOULD provide error handling for applications invoking HDFS specific APIs that are not included in the FileSystem Class.

+-   ODPi Platforms SHOULD be compatible with POSIX ACL and POSIX permissions.

+-   ODPi Platforms SHOULD handle user impersonation permissions accordingly.

+-   ODPi Platform can OPTIONALLY support security mechanism to encrypt RPC data.

+-   ODPi Platform can OPTIONALLY support authentication mechanism to verify user access.

 Glossary
 ========